sverweij/dependency-cruiser/doc/faq.md

 ### Q: TypeScript dynamic imports show up as "✖" .
 What's up there?

-**A**: You're using a version of depedendency-cruiser < 4.17.0.
-Dynamic imports, both in TypeScript and Javascript are supported as of version 4.17.0 - and ✖'s in the output should be a thing of the past.
+**A**: You're using a version of dependency-cruiser < 4.17.0.
+Dynamic imports, both in TypeScript and JavaScript are supported as of version 4.17.0 - and ✖'s in the output should be a thing of the past.

 > Before dependency-cruiser@4.17.0 this instruction was in place: